CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Spanning-Tree-and-Rapid-Spanning-Tree.md

 weight: 400
 toc: 3
 ---
 Spanning tree protocol (STP) identifies links in the network and shuts down redundant links, preventing possible network loops and broadcast radiation on a bridged network.
 STP also provides redundant links for automatic failover when an active link fails.
-STP is enabled by default for both VLAN-aware and traditional bridges.
+STP is enabled by default in Cumulus Linux for both VLAN-aware and traditional bridges.

 Cumulus Linux supports RSTP, PVST, and PVRST modes: